tanderson11/reactionmodel/README.md

 species:
 - name: A
 ```
-In [`examples/`](examples/) you can several systems that show different features of the file specification, including the ability to programatically generate groups of related species and reactions.
+In [`examples/`](examples/) you can explore several systems that show different features of the file specification, including the ability to programatically generate groups of related species and reactions.

 # Installation